Ray149s/SimpleTodo/README.md

 Describe any challenges encountered while building the app.
 - understaning new (to me) classes/methode and syntax diffrences between Java in Android Studio vs. Java in Eclips.
+- uploding my project to githup, I would get a successfully created project 'Simple Todo' on GitHub, but initial commit failed:...

 ## License